-All of the projects have a clear set of aims and objectives, whether that be working to build a community asset or to test ways of providing services to meet specific needs, but many also produce unexpected or unplanned benefits for their client group and for the project itself, and this we refer to as "leverage".
-We see many different forms of leverage:
+All of the projects have a clear set of aims and objectives, whether that be working to build a community asset or to test ways of providing services to meet specific needs, but many also produce unexpected or unplanned benefits for their client group and for the project itself, and different forms of leverage:

-- increased income for the families engaged with the project through debt write off or benefits maximisation, this tackles poverty in the home and helps to alleviate familial stress, material deprivation and food poverty. - additional funding brought into the project itself to allow future growth, allowing them to make small or big changes, such as: - reaching their vision by launching in a new area - with MCR Pathways now working in 11 local authorities. - the recruitment of volunteers - the building of relationships with local businesses and organisations which produces support in kind such as the provision of premises at low or no cost etc.
+- increased income for the families engaged with the project through debt write off or benefits maximisation, this tackles poverty in the home and helps to alleviate familial stress, material deprivation and food poverty. - additional funding brought into the project itself to allow future growth, allowing them to make small or big changes, such as: - reaching their vision by launching in a new area - with MCR Pathways now working in 11 local authorities. - the building of relationships with local produces support in kind such as the provision of premises at low or no cost etc.

-As well as highlighting the monetary impact of leverage, this report will show how this also increases the legacy of the project and contributes to Large Projects meeting their sustainability goals.
+As well as highlighting the monetary impact also increases the legacy of the project and contributes to Large Projects meeting their sustainability goals.